nol13/fuzzball.js/README.md

 **Simple:** array of strings, or object in form of {key: "string"}

+The scorer defaults to fuzz.ratio if not specified.

 With array of strings
 ```js
 var query = "polar bear";